Law & Politics

 The decision to pursue legal action at a London high court has been perceived by Odee and his supporters as an attempt to disadvantage the artist.
 He described the move as “forum shopping,” adding: “If this would have been pursued in Iceland, I would have had the right to an attorney provided by the Icelandic government.
 They know that I’m disadvantaged financially pursuing a case in another country.”

-Many artists, including The Yes Men, Nadia Plesner, and Ragnar Kjartansson, have publicly supported Odee, as have organizations like the Federation of Icelandic Artists, the Association of Icelandic Visual Artists, the University of Bergen, and more than 25 leading whistleblowing and free expression organizations.
+Many artists, including The Yes Men, Nadia Plesner, and Ragnar Kjartansson, have publicly supported Odee, as have organizations such as the Federation of Icelandic Artists, the Association of Icelandic Visual Artists, the University of Bergen, and more than 25 leading whistleblowing and free expression organizations.